Unite, Ignite, Weld

 Flux-cored welding is a variation of MIG welding that uses a continuously fed electrode with a flux-filled core.
 The flux provides both shielding gases and fluxing elements, eliminating the need for an external shielding gas.
 The flux-cored welding machine generates an electrical arc that melts the electrode and the base metal, creating a weld pool.
 As the weld cools, the flux solidifies to form a protective slag.
 Flux-cored welding is known for its high deposition rates and deep penetration capabilities.

-See also Most Popular Welding Shielding Gases And Their Uses
+See also Most Popular Welding Safety Gear Among Professionals

 Leading flux-cored welding machines